Dwlad90/stylex-swc-plugin/packages/nextjs-plugin/README.md

 ## Installation

-Install the package by using:
+Install the package and SWC plugin by using:

-`pnpm add -D @stylexswc/nextjs-plugin`.
+`pnpm add -D @stylexswc/nextjs-plugin @stylexswc/swc-plugin`.

 Modify Next.js config.
 For example: